Revolt-srl/localres-marketplace-service/README.md

 ### A PostgreSQL compatbile database

 We used a PostgreSQL instance of a database inside a Docker container.
-You can choose the database you want, just make sure that is Pgsql compatible.
+You can choose the database you want, just make sure that is PgSQL compatible.
 In our case the database will need to have the following tables:
 - consumption
 - production
 - trading_data